apache/incubator-spot/dev/release/README.md

 ### **Close the Jira Ticket**

-Now go to Jira and Close the EPIC created to perform the release.
+Once the release is announced you can go to Jira and Close the EPIC created to perform the release.